Higher theta series for unitary groups over function fields: Compatibility with the cycle classes of

 On the other hand, it was already established in \cite[Proposition 9.1, 9.5]{FYZ} that $\dim \cZ_{\cL}^r(a)^\circ \leq r(n-1)$, so equality holds.
 As this presentation realizes $\cZ_{\cL}^{r,\circ}$ as the pullback of the LCI Deligne-Mumford stack $\cZ_{\cL, \GL(n)'}^{r,\circ}$ against a regular local immersion, we conclude that $\cZ_{\cL}^{r,\circ}$ is also LCI.

-For the last statement, we use that $\Sht_{U(n)}^r \rightarrow \Sht_{\GL(n)'}^r$ is a regular local immersion (as both are smooth) and Proposition \ref{prop: KR is LCI}.\footnote{Strictly speaking, we need to apply the same considerations here as in Footnote 14.} \end{proof}
+For the last statement, we use that $\Sht_{U(n)}^r \rightarrow \Sht_{\GL(n)'}^r$ is a regular local immersion (as both are smooth) and Proposition \ref{prop: KR is LCI}.
+(Strictly speaking, we need to truncate and add level structure as discussed in the proof of Proposition \ref{prop: KR is LCI}.) \end{proof}